-Known as the crossroads of trade between the East and the West, Malaysia’s expanding economy and educated population make it a relatively favorable environment for foreign and domestic investment.
+Known as the crossroads of trade between the East and the West, Malaysia has an expanding economy and educated population that make it a relatively favorable environment for foreign and domestic investment.
 Malaysia’s strong financial sector offers ample opportunities for trading and investing in local stocks.

 In order to operate in the Malaysian stock market, you need to pick a competent stockbroker.
-Keep in mind, however, that not all brokerages are created equal, so make sure to carefully consider your needs before you open an account.
+Keep in mind not all brokerages are created equal, so make sure to carefully consider your needs before you open an account.

 Our Picks for the Best Stock Brokers in Malaysia